Question: I have some old canning recipes that my grandmother gave me. Are they still safe to use?

 There are no other research-tested processes for half-gallon jars.
 Boiling water processes for other foods for jars larger than those published with recipes (usually pints and/or quarts) cannot be extended by any formula to a larger jar.

 We are aware that there are historical recommendations for canning foods in half-gallon jars.
-However, these are not currently accepted or endorsed by the USDA, Cooperative Extension System or U.S. manufacturers of home canning jars.
+However, these are not currently accepted or endorsed by the USDA, Extension System or U.S. manufacturers of home canning jars.

 Question: Jar leakage during processing, but sealed.
 Is this safe to consume?